deis/steward/README.md

 # Concepts

-Steward is a Go program that runs in 1 or more namespaces.
-It has a control loop that writes to reads from a set of [`ThirdPartyResource`][3pr]s (called 3PRs hereafter).
+Steward is a Go program that runs in 1 or more Kubernetes Pods.
+It runs a control loop that watches the event stream for a set of [`ThirdPartyResource`][3pr]s (called 3PRs hereafter), in one, some, or all available namespaces.

 ## Available Services